chawkitariq/grange/README.md

-# Grange
+# Grange: Citrus Fruit Classification

-A simple machine learning project that classifies citrus fruits (oranges and grapefruits) based on their physical measurements using a Decision Tree classifier.
+An end-to-end machine learning project that classifies citrus fruits (oranges and grapefruits) based on their physical measurements using a Decision Tree classifier.
+The project includes infrastructure as code for deploying the model on AWS SageMaker with a serverless API endpoint.

 ## Features

+- **Machine Learning**
-- Loads citrus fruit data from a CSV file
+  - Loads and preprocesses citrus fruit data
-- Trains a Decision Tree model to predict fruit type
+  - Trains a Decision Tree classifier
-- Evaluates model accuracy on test data
+  - Evaluates model performance (94%+ accuracy)
-- Makes predictions on new fruit samples
+  - Makes predictions on new samples

+- **Infrastructure (AWS)**
+  - Automated model training pipeline with SageMaker
+  - Containerized training and inference
+  - Serverless API endpoint with API Gateway
+  - Lambda functions for model deployment
+  - IAM roles and policies
+  - S3 bucket for data storage and model artifacts
+  - ECR repositories for Docker images

 ## Dataset